anger/anger/README.md

 <h1 align="center"> G'day!
-I'm Jax 🎆</h1>
+I'm Jax Dunfee</h1>

 <p align="center">
-I'm a full-time student, on the path to a role in information security.
+I'm a full-time student studying Cyber Security Engineering with a minor in Chinese at George Mason University.
 In my free time, I participate in CTFs while also moderating r/gaming.
 You can find me outdoors, rock-climbing or skateboarding!
 </p>
 <p align="center">
 I love to talk to people from all walks of life, so always feel free to contact me!